-I/We of being a member/members of the HNB Assurance PLC, hereby appoint or failing him/her Stuart Anthony Chapman, or failing him Ashoka Goonesekere, or failing him Lintotag or failing him Prasanna Sankalpa Gamwarige, or failing him Prawira Rimoe Saldin, or failing him Anandayawardane, as my/our proxy, to represent me/us and to vote for me/us on my/our behalf on the runder mentioned) at the Twenty Third (23rd) Annual General Meeting of the Company to be convened or (28th) day of March 2025 at 10.00 in the forenoon at the Auditorium on Level 22 of "HNB Towers" at No: Colombo 10 and at any adjournment thereof and at every poll which may be taken in consequence there da Kithsiri Wijenayaka resolutions (including the n Friday the Twenty Eighth 479, T. B. Jayah Mawatha, To receive, consider and adopt the Annual Report for the financial year ended 31st December 2024 In favour 1. with the Report of the Auditors thereon Against 2.
-To declare a first and final dividend of Rs.3.90 per share In favour 2.
-To deceare a first and final dividend of Ns.5.70 per share Against To re-elect Prof. Ananda Kithsiri Wijenayaka Jayawardane, who retires at the Annual General In favour Meeting in terms of Article 27(2) of the Articles of Association, as a Director of the Company Against To re-elect Dr. Prasanna Sankalpa Gamwarige, who retires by rotation in terms of Article 27(7) of In favour the Articles of Association, as a Director of the Company Against To re-appoint Messrs.
-KPMG Sri Lanka Chartered Accountants, as the Auditors for the ensuing 5.
-In favour year and authorise the Board of Directors to fix their remuneration Against To pass Special Resolution 1 In favour To pass Special Resolution 2 Against 7.
-To authorise the Board of Directors to determine payments for charitable and other purposes In favour - To dather see the Board of Birectors to determine payments for characteristic differences Against Mark your preference with " Signed this Please provide the details : Shareholder's NIC No./Company Registration No. Folio No./Number of Shares held Proxy holder's NIC No. (if not a Director) Signature/s Signature/s
+I/We of being a member/members of the HNB Assurance PLC, hereby appoint of or failing him/her Stuart Anthony Chapman, or failing him Ashoka Goonesekere, or failing him Lintotag or failing him Prasanna Sankalpa Gamwarige, or failing him Prawira Rimoe Saldin, or failing him Anand Jayawardane, as my/our proxy, to represent me/us and to vote for me/us on my/our behalf on the runder mentioned) at the Twenty Third (23rd) Annual General Meeting of the Company to be convened or (28th) day of March 2025 at 10.00 in the forenoon at the Auditorium on Level 22 of "HNB Towers" at No: Colombo 10 and at any adjournment thereof and at every poll which may be taken in consequence there da Kithsiri Wijenayaka resolutions (including the n Friday the Twenty Eighth 479, T. B. Jayah Mawatha, To receive, consider and adopt the Annual Report for the financial year ended 31st December 2024 with the Report of the Auditors thereon In favour Against 2.
+To declare a first and final dividend of Rs.3.90 per share In favour Against To re-elect Prof. Ananda Kithsiri Wijenayaka Jayawardane, who retires at the Annual General Meeting in terms of Article 27(2) of the Articles of Association, as a Director of the Company In favour Against To re-elect Dr. Prasanna Sankalpa Gamwarige, who retires by rotation in terms of Article 27(7) of the Articles of Association, as a Director of the Company In favour Against To re-appoint Messrs.
+KPMG Sri Lanka Chartered Accountants, as the Auditors for the ensuing year and authorise the Board of Directors to fix their remuneration In favour Against To pass Special Resolution 1 To pass Special Resolution 2 In favour Against 7.
+To authorise the Board of Directors to determine payments for charitable and other purposes In favour Against Mark your preference with "✓" Signed this Please provide the details : Shareholder's NIC No./Company Registration No. Folio No./Number of Shares held Proxy holder's NIC No. (if not a Director) Signature/s Signature/s